dzeke/Blended-Near-Optimal-Tools/3-InteractiveParallelPlot/InteractiveParallelPlot-readme.txt

 	o Group Traces to control the order and rending of groups of traces.
 Groups are specified by the optional parameter vGroup (a p x 1 vector).
 The group with the highest Order # is plotted last (on top).
 Use the Highlight Group selection box to assign a group to highlight (plot last in thick black lines).

-D) Color Ramp tab.
+E) Color Ramp tab.
 Add a color ramp to one axis to facilitate comparing values between that axis and each other axis.

 	o On the plot, check the axis for which to color ramp values.